OVERSEAS FAMILY TRAVEL

 Visiting other countries gives them an understanding of how so many things are different, such as driving on the roads, public transport, shopping, housing, water, cooking, toilets and so much more.
 They learn how to adapt to the new environment and appreciate local customs.

 Children will certainly learn about some of the many essential aspects associated with travelling internationally – passports, visas, vaccinations, airplanes, airports, security, flights, customs and immigration, time zones, currency conversions, packing, accommodation, communicating in foreign countries, reading maps, asking for guidance, making friends on your travels.
 All of these things are huge, and very valuable life skills and experiences that cannot be taught at home or in school.

 12. Children become wiser

-Kids come home wiser and more knowledgeable about the world, outside their own bubble.
-Travel gives them plenty of stimulus and .
+Kids come home wiser and more knowledgeable about the world and life outside their own bubble.
+Travel gives them plenty of stimulus for mental growth.

 Ultimately, as parents we hope that our children will come to appreciate and realise how fortunate they are to have been given the privilege of travel that many others don’t have.

 And finally, they will have precious memories to cherish forever.